Aretha Franklin Dies of Pancreatic Cancer

 “I’ve lost a lot of weight due to side effects of medicine, it affects your weight … Thanxxxx for your concern,” she added.

 The R&B’s singer’s health scares started after she was hospitalized for several weeks in 2010, leading to rumors that she had pancreatic cancer.
-The multi-Grammy Award winner denied that was true, telling Access Hollywood that she had severe pain in her side.
+She denied that was true, telling Access Hollywood that she had severe pain in her side.

 “The pain was so hard it almost brought me to my knees,” Franklin said.
 She said she eventually had surgery after going through several procedures.

-Her doctor said the surgery would add 5 to 20 more years to your life, Franklin recalled.
+Her doctor said the surgery would add 5 to 20 more years to her life, Franklin recalled.

 She later revealed to then-CNN anchor Soledad O’Brien that she had a tumor in 2010, but did not say where it was located.